ssuvamm/dock-web/README.md

 mkdir my_website
 ```

-Inside the my_website directory, create an index.html file with your webpage content or copy your website files here.
+Inside the my_website directory, create an index.html file with your webpage content.

 #### 2. Create a Dockerfile